What is plasma, and what are platelets?

 Pre-treatment instructions :

-- Patients should discontinue blood-thinning agents such as vitamin E, vitamin A, Ginko, Garlic, Flax, Cod Liver Oil, and Essential Fatty Acids, and multivitamins, a minimum of 7 days (preferably 14 days) prior to treatment.
-It is fine to continue iron and vitamin D.
+- Patients should discontinue blood-thinning agents such as vitamin E, vitamin A, Ginko, Garlic, Flax, Cod Liver Oil, and Essential Fatty Acids, and multivitamins, a minimum of 7 days (preferably 14 days) before treatment.
+It is fair to continue iron and vitamin D.

 - Patients should avoid blood thinners, as they may represent a contraindication to this treatment.
 These medications include Plavix, Coumadin, and Heparin.